18 May - 3 June 2019 (17 days) China's Silk Route Urumqi to Xian

 Day 12 Lanzhou-Train:We bus to Lanzhou 4hr.
 We visit the banks of the Yellow River and its water-wheels and sheep-skins rafts.
 We also visit the White Pagoda Hill if time permit.
 Take fast train to Xian.
 ON Xian.

-Day 13 Xian: We arrive at 630am and will visit musuem and then the Unesco's Terracotta Warrior and some of the other sights.
+Day 13 Xian: After breakfast visit musuem and then the Unesco's Terracotta Warrior and some of the other sights.
 After sightseeing in Xian, we will heading to Lintong, so group can go to Huanshan in next early morning.
 ON Lintong.

 Day 14 Hua Shan Mountain: This is a full day tour to one of five scared mountains in China, located 120km from Xian.
 There are some scary climbs up chained platforms.
 There are also cable car rides available for the regular tourist.
 ON Xian.